anqi-guo/udacity-dsnd-project2/README.md

   - templates
     - master.html: this is the main page of the application
     - go.html: this displays the classification result
-  - run.py: this is the python file that runs the application
+  - run.py: this is the python file that runs the application, type in `python app/run.py` in terminal to run the application
   - mainpage.png: this is the snapshot of main page of the application
   - resultpage.png: this is the snapshot of result page of the application
 - data